nextcloud/notifications/README.md

 This app provides a backend and frontend for the notification API available in [Nextcloud](https://github.com/nextcloud/server/).
 The API is used by other apps to notify users in the web UI and sync clients about various things.
 Some examples are:

-* 📬 [Federated file sharing](https://github.com/nextcloud/server/tree/master/apps/federatedfilesharing): You received a new remote shares
+* 📬 [Federated file sharing](https://github.com/nextcloud/server/tree/master/apps/federatedfilesharing): You received a new remote share
 * 📑 [Comments](https://github.com/nextcloud/server/tree/master/apps/federatedfilesharing): Another user mentioned you in a comment on a file
 * 🚢 [Update notification](https://github.com/nextcloud/server/tree/master/apps/updatenotification): Available update for an app or nextcloud itself
 * 📣 [Announcement center](https://github.com/nextcloud/announcementcenter): An announcement was posted by an admin